Parking

 2. Come visit the Municipal Office at 36 Burrows Drive during regular hours (8:30-4:30)

-Visitors are reminded that Pinawa is a residential town and obstructing a roadway, access to a home/driveway or public institution is not permitted.
+Visitors are also reminded that Pinawa is a residential town and obstructing a roadway, access to a home/driveway or public institution is not permitted.

 A reminder that parking is not permitted on Vanier Avenue between Willis and Burrows.
+It is also against our bylaws to park on the circular portion of a cul-de-sac or on a side of the street with even numbered properties

 No. There is no charge to park to visit the Cemetery.
 Please do not use the designated parking stalls if this is not the reason for your visit, as the Cemetery parking stalls are reserved for visitors to the Cemetery only.